Legality Campaign: Events in Guanabara

 Despite the speech of "order, tranquility, social peace and the union of Brazilians obedient to the Armed Forces" the strongest repression was in Guanabara, conducted by both federal and state forces.
 The demonstrations in Cinelândia continued in the days after the resignation.
-The Military Police, the Vigilance Police and the Department of Political and Social Police (DPPS) dispersed the demonstrators with batons, tear gas bombs and, later, machine guns, even shooting several people.
-On the 29th the police, unable to control the square, began to make arbitrary arrests.
+The Military Police, the Surveillance Police Station and the Department of Political and Social Police (DPPS) dispersed the demonstrators with batons, tear gas bombs and, later, machine guns, even shooting several people.
+On 29 August, the police, unable to control the square, began to make arbitrary arrests.
 Unions were invaded and their leaders arrested.
-Issues of Jornal do Brasil, Correio da Manhã, Diário da Noite and Gazeta da Noite were seized, and Ultima Hora and Diário Carioca even had their premises occupied.
+Issues of Jornal do Brasil, Correio da Manhã, Diário da Noite and Gazeta da Noite were seized, and Última Hora and Diário Carioca even had their facilities occupied.
 Tribuna da Imprensa was the only newspaper without interference.